Here are some things to keep in mind as you begin your teaching career, whether you are a student teacher or in your first paid teaching assignment.

 Recognize your probationary status.

 Understand that the first couple of years of teaching are the legal equivalent of a “test drive.”
-Under the statutes governing teacher contracts, you are a probationary employee (see page 9).
+Under the statutes governing teacher contracts, you are a probationary employee (see contracts).
 As such, you will likely be scrutinized more carefully than a veteran employee.
 It’s easier legally for your district to make a change to your employment while you are on probationary status and, as the term implies, they’re trying you out.

 Your contract can be nonrenewed at the end of the school year for any reason (or no reason) while on probationary status, as long as you are not the victim of illegal discrimination under federal law for reasons such as race, sex, national origin, or religion.
 This means that even if you think you’re doing a good job, if your principal doesn’t like you or you aren’t regarded as working well with others, you may find yourself seeking employment elsewhere.
 As a result, we suggest: